core-infra-svcs/dashboard-api-go/client/docs/MonitorApi.md

 func main() {
     networkId := "networkId_example" // string | Network ID
     productType := "productType_example" // string | The product type to fetch events for.
 This parameter is required for networks with multiple device types.
-Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, and cloudGateway (optional) includedEventTypes := []string{"Inner_example"} // []string | A list of event types.
+Valid types are wireless, appliance, switch, systemsManager, camera, and cellularGateway (optional) includedEventTypes := []string{"Inner_example"} // []string | A list of event types.
 The returned events will be filtered to only include events with these types. (optional) excludedEventTypes := []string{"Inner_example"} // []string | A list of event types.
 The returned events will be filtered to exclude events with these types. (optional) deviceMac := "deviceMac_example" // string | The MAC address of the Meraki device which the list of events will be filtered with (optional)